What Is Psychology?

 Faculty members conduct research and regularly present papers at conferences in this country and abroad.
 Faculty direct nonprofits, are members of professional associations, serve on editorial boards of journals, and publish books and articles in journals such as Proceedings of the National Academy of Sciences, Neuropsychology Review, Brain and Language, Substance Use and Misuse, and The Urban League Review.

 Our graduates' expertise in human behavior is applicable to careers requiring interaction with other people.
 This means that administration, education, sales, counseling, writing, and computer programming – varied though they might seem – are among the myriad professional possibilities open to our graduates.
-Students also go on to attend graduate school programs.
+Students also go on to attend graduate school.

 - Introduction to Psychology